Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Charles's little sister Ada Agnes was born on 24th December 1892 but sadly passed away on 10th June 1893 aged just five months.
 A little brother Thomas Henry was born in the spring of 1895 but sadly he too was to pass away, aged just 6 weeks old in the May of 1895.
 Charles Edward Snr and Elizabeth had no further children together.

-In 1901 Charles Edward is residing at Oxford Wood Barracks with his mother and father.
+In 1901 Charles Edward was residing at Oxford Wood Barracks with his mother and father.
+On 14th July 1906 Charles entered the employ of the Great Western Railway, Swindon Division as a Shed Boy, resigning the position on 1st March 1907

 The 1911 Census finds Charles lodging at the house of Albert Rippington in Compton, Berkshire, where Charles is working as a railway porter for the Great Western Railway.